-- VSPs can provide basic guidance for safety planning, specific to MVI victims and survivors at home, at work, when using public or private transportation, and prior to, during and after court hearings. - Prepare victims for some of the horrific things that can happen to victims via social media engagement and "trolls" in the social media universe, etc. Encourage them to limit their online time and presence and offer suggested strategies to manage their feelings based upon what they might see or hear. - Also, discuss with them what things they should not post on social media during the trial, as it might have impact on the trial.
+- VSPs can provide basic guidance for safety planning, specific to MVI victims and survivors - at home, at work, when using public or private transportation, and prior to, during and after court hearings. - VSPs can prepare victims for some of the horrific things that can happen to victims via social media engagement, including conspiracy theories and "trolls" in the social media universe, etc. Encourage them to limit their online time and presence and offer suggested strategies to manage their feelings based upon what they might see or hear. - VSPs can also discuss with them what things they should not post on social media during the trial, as it might have an impact on the trial proceedings.